 Hong Kong remains one of the best places to buy a good suit cheaply.
 The British Royal Family still buy here, after all.
 Unfortunately, Hong Kong tailors don't all enjoy a glowing reputation.
 Many tourists and suit buying locals alike can rattle off the names of tailors where they had a bad experience.

 The problem is that many of the more prominent tailors that tourists find themselves holding leaflets from are disreputable merchants.
+While outright scams are rare, poor quality service and underhanded sales tactics are rife.
+The chances of being ripped off by a tailor in Hong Kong is far greater than in London or Paris.

 Common problems run the gauntlet from suits sewn using cheap fabric that falls apart weeks later to suits that are shipped but don’t fit or, even worse, those that never arrive.
 So how can you make sure you see the best Hong Kong tailors?
-Start by reading our top tips on how to avoid getting ripped off below.

 Ignore Street Salesmen